erickbytes/lofipython/content/blog/python-pandas-api-oddities.rst

 out all the ways you can customize behavior of your data with their arguments.

+**pandas.DataFrame.__dataframe__() and pd.api.interchange.from_dataframe()**

-**Import a DataFrame From Another Library Using the DataFrame Interchange Protocol.**
+Import a DataFrame from another library via the DataFrame interchange protocol.
+The .__dataframe__() dunder method returns an interchange object which can be used to convert another dialect of dataframe to pandas.
+If the protocol is supported, a dataframe interchange object has the methods "column_names" and "select_columns_by_name".

-If you're dealing with a flavor of dataframe other than pandas, keep in mind that it may support the DataFrame interchange protocol. `Pandas Interchange Object Documentation <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.api.interchange.from_dataframe.html#pandas.api.interchange.from_dataframe>`__
+If you're dealing with a flavor of dataframe other than pandas, keep in mind it may support the DataFrame interchange protocol. `Pandas Interchange Object Documentation <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.api.interchange.from_dataframe.html#pandas.api.interchange.from_dataframe>`__

 .. code-block:: python